loicmarie/playground-8maVaWFU/markdowns/position.md

 What are the different operations we will need on coordinates ?
 The single is **the update**.

-For example, if you are dealing with a **one-hot vector** representing a cell, or a single **entity on the board** for example, you can move the entity by **simply shifting** the bitboard.
+For example, if you are dealing with a **one-hot vector** representing a cell, or a single **entity on the board** (let's say a hero), you will probably want to move it at one time.

+The cool thing is, you can move your hero (or whatever) by **simply shifting** the bitboard.

-You want to move your hero to the left and you have a one-hot vector encoding his position ?
+Let's say you want to move your hero to the left and you have a one-hot vector encoding his position.
 So you can achieve this with the simple: `hero.position >>= 1`.

 ```C++
 void moveHeroLeft(Hero * hero) {